K. Anne Amienne

 Founder and Director

 Anne is a big ideas person who likes to help others think more deeply, write more intelligently, and engage more widely.
 With a Ph.D. from the University of Chicago, she can empathize with hard workers and high achievers who write in high-pressure environments.
+At the 2026 Aspen Ideas Festival, she will lead a workshop for serious thinkers on writing the book that brings their expertise to wider audiences.

 Anne has lived and worked in Germany, the US, and the UK and currently divides her time between UK's East Anglia and the US East Coast.
 As someone raised outside the middle-class academic mainstream, she has extra insights for others who navigate how to "belong" in exclusive spaces.
 She especially enjoys working with women grappling with the complexities of being "gifted" and helping book writers and public scholars see that so much more is possible than they thought.